Pomog/ChemTrack-Android/docs/technical_task.md

 - Specifying chemical "storage conditions"

 #### User:
-- Ability to log the taking of chemicals, specifying the chemical, quantity, setting the "needed" period and timestamp.
-If chemical has "special storage conditions e.g. "under argon" or "at -20deg," this warning will be shown on the screen.
+- Ability to log the taking of chemicals, specifying the chemical, and quantity, and setting the "needed" period and timestamp.
+If a chemical has "special storage conditions e.g. "under argon" or "at -20deg," this warning will be shown on the screen.
 - Ability to log the returning of chemicals, specifying the chemical, quantity, and timestamp
 - Receive email notifications if chemicals are not returned by the set "needed" period.